Slang terms for money: Current denominations

 The five-cent coin is sometimes referred to as "shrapnel" as the smallest remaining coin in value and physical size.
 This nickname was inherited from one- and two-cent coins when they were abolished in 1996.
-Similarly related, as is also used in the United Kingdom, "fivers" and "tenners" are relatively common expressions for five and ten pounds, respectively.
+Similarly related (as is also used in the United Kingdom for pounds), "fivers" and "tenners" are relatively common expressions for five and ten dollars, respectively.

 "Beer tokens" can relate to any denomination or combination of.
 This is also in keeping with the reverse, in which "bottle tops" can be used as an expression of holding, offering, or having a low amount of money.

+One-dollar and Two-dollar coins are also often referred to as "gold coins" due to their colour, especially at fundraisers.

 A twenty-dollar note is called a "lobster" or redback because of its red colour.

 A fifty-dollar note is also known colloquially as a "pineapple" or the "Big Pineapple" because of its yellow colour.

-The $100 note is currently green and is known colloquially as an "avocado" or "green tree frog", but between 1984 and 1996 it was grey, and was called a grey nurse (a type of shark).
+The $100 note is currently green and is known colloquially as a “watermelon”, but between 1984 and 1996 it was grey, and was called a grey nurse (a type of shark).